Iron Deficiency In Cannabis Plants

 If you happen to have this kind of water, you may have to look for Cal-Mag supplements. with good amounts of Iron in them.

-Adding Iron To Your Soil
+Adding Iron To Your Medium

 If you find you need to give iron to your plants you can simply buy fertilizer.